walker84837/web-snake/README.md

 ## Known Issues

 - The snake may occasionally overlap with itself in certain cases.
-- There isn't any pause-resume features.
+- There aren't any pause-resume features.
 - The canvas isn't aligned with the snake's dimensions.
 - On small screens, the canvas may be too tall to be visible all at once.
 - There are no comfort features.
 - There is no score & high score counter.
+- There is no game-over screen.
+- The when moving down or up, the view is moved down or up, making gameplay more uncomfortable.

 ## What's different?

-- This snake game implementation introduces responsive design, allowing the game to adapt to different screen sizes.
+- This snake game implementation introduces a responsive design, allowing the game to adapt to different screen sizes.
-- The game supports arrow key controls for basic controls.
+- The game supports arrow key controls for essential controls.
-- The project is **originally** written in TypeScript (I'm planning on rewriting the TypeScript code, and recompiling the JS script) for improved code organization and type safety.
+- The project is **originally** written in TypeScript (I plan on rewriting the TypeScript code and recompiling the JS script) for improved code organization and type safety.

 ## Getting Started